avinashsingh/mcp-sdlc-tracker/README.md

 - `phase`: Phase name (optional, nullable)
 - `phase_status`: Phase completion status (optional, defaults to 'New')
 - `created_at/updated_at/qa_at/closed_at`: Timestamps
+- `archived`: Boolean flag for soft deletion
+- `dependencies`: Array of story IDs this story depends on
+- `dependent_stories`: Array of story IDs that depend on this story
+- `comment_count`: Number of comments on this story

 #### Tasks Table
 - `id`: Primary key (auto-increment)